igvteam/igv-docs/igv-docs/docs/FileFormats/DataTracks.md

 A General Feature Format (GFF) file is a simple tab-delimited text file for describing genomic features.
 There are several slightly but significantly different GFF file formats.
 IGV supports the GFF2, GFF3 and GTF file formats.

 *   GFF2 files must have a .gff file extension for IGV.
-See the Wellcome Trust Sanger Institute web site ([https://ensembl.org/info/website/upload/gff.html](https://ensembl.org/info/website/upload/gff.html)) for a description of the GFF2 file format.
+See the Wellcome Trust Sanger Institute website ([https://ensembl.org/info/website/upload/gff.html](https://ensembl.org/info/website/upload/gff.html)) for a description of the GFF2 file format.
 *   GFF3 files must have a .gff3 file extension for IGV.
-See the Sequence Ontology Project (SO) web site ([http://www.sequenceontology.org/gff3.shtml](http://www.sequenceontology.org/gff3.shtml)) for a description of the GFF3 file format.
+See the Sequence Ontology Project (SO) website ([http://www.sequenceontology.org/gff3.shtml](http://www.sequenceontology.org/gff3.shtml)) for a description of the GFF3 file format.
 *   GTF files must have a .gtf file extension for IGV.
-See the Computational Genomics Laboratory web site ([http://mblab.wustl.edu/GTF2.html](http://mblab.wustl.edu/GTF2.html)) for a description of the GTF file format.
+See the Computational Genomics Laboratory website ([http://mblab.wustl.edu/GTF2.html](http://mblab.wustl.edu/GTF2.html)) for a description of the GTF file format.

 **One-based index:** Start and end positions are identified using a one-based index.
 The end position is included.
 For example, setting start-end to 1-2 describes two bases, the first and second in the sequence.